3DCP-TUe/ConcreteCandyTracker/README.md

 # Concrete Candy Tracker

 Concrete Candy Tracker is a software package developed for conducting tracer experiments in concrete processing.
-The experiment is described in detail in the paper titled "An in-line dye tracer experiment to measure the residence time in continuous concrete processing" (under review).
+The experiment is described in detail in the paper titled "[An in-line dye tracer experiment to measure the residence time in continuous concrete processing](https://link.springer.com/article/10.1617/s11527-024-02378-y)".
 The experiment uses a digital image processing (DIP) technique to detect a dye — Rhomadine B — which stains the concrete with a candy cane-like effect.

 ## Hardware requirements